 Mulch & Compost

-Stop at the scale house first, located on the south side of Eubanks Road, to notify landfill staff and pay for the product.
+Stop at the scale house first, located on the north side of Eubanks Road, to pay for the product.
 Landfill staff will load trucks and trailers only.
 Purchasers must cover their load with a tarp prior to leaving the landfill.
-Orange County is not responsible for any damage due to loading or delivery. *Tarps can be purchased at the scale house ($8.00 for 8 foot and $10.00 for 10 foot)
+Orange County is not responsible for any damage due to loading or delivery. *Tarps can be purchased at the scale house ($8.00 for 8 foot and $12.00 for 10 foot)

 Conventional Yard Waste Mulch